-Okay, the title is a bit scary, but if you have zero previous experience with VPN apps, you shouldn’t be tampering with these parameters, as the application also advise you when you try to access them.
+Okay, the title is a bit scary, but if you have zero previous experience with VPN apps, you shouldn’t be tampering with these parameters, as the application also advises you when you try to access them.

 Bringing the menu into view can be done by clicking the “Open Advanced Settings” hyperlink and confirming that you know what you’re doing.
 Once you’ve done this, you are free to enhance or break your application as you see fit.

 Here you can choose between TCP and UDP protocols by clicking the desired radio button, enable the use of custom DNS servers (and also add other DNS servers to your liking), toggle obfuscated servers and run a diagnostics tool.
 Obfuscated servers enable users to make use of NordVPN’s capabilities from locations that are restricted.
 However, this feature can slow down the Internet connection’s speed.

 That concludes the whole configuring and operating the menus of NordVPN chapter.
 If you have any difficulty locating one or more components mentioned in this section of the review, feel free to access the screenshots gallery and take a look around.

 iOS app overhaul